JanessaTech/exercises/java/maven/runscript/readme.md

 This demo is to show how to run script by maven </br>

 How to run it:</br>
 1. Go this this directory and run 'mvn clean'.
-You will something like this:
+You will get something like this:
 ```
 [INFO] Scanning for projects...
 [INFO]